 Another high-impact obstacle to insurance payments is their impact on your patients.
 While you prioritize patient health, a typical patient generally prioritizes their finances before health.
 Your patients depend on you to help them navigate through the maze of insurance benefits to which they are entitled.
 This is understandable as it’s difficult for a common consumer to comprehend their Explanation of Benefits (EOBs).

 Undoubtedly, accurate financial processes are a large part of the patient experience.
 Any errors, when it comes to benefits coverage or surprises regarding out-of-pocket payments, irrespective of whether the fault lies with you or not, erode patient trust.
 Once a patient loses trust, it’s difficult to patch it back up.

 Inarguably, filing insurance claims and appeals is a complex process.
 Let’s look at the following figures to better understand its scope of complexity.

 Having adequate checks and balances in place is a wise business practice.
-Especially when you consider the fact that two-thirds of all dental practices in the U.S. have reported being a victim of fraud or embezzlement.
+Especially when you consider that two-thirds of all dental practices in the U.S. have reported being a victim of fraud or embezzlement.
 With consistent staff turnover, human error is a prevalent reality in dental billing.

 To excel in insurance billing and payments requires knowledge, experience, and efficient processes.
 Challenges in maintaining the right staff and expertise, managing staff turnover rates, and the ever-evolving complexities of the insurance ecosystem, makes outsourcing dental billing a viable alternative.
 The core responsibilities handled by your practice, naturally make it difficult to provide uninterrupted time, attention to detail, and the consistent focus required for insurance collections.
 Hence it is vital to seek out a dental billing support provider with high-caliber staff, round-the-clock support, and an excellent track record.